Registering devices to Pexip Infinity

 Specifying the aliases that devices are allowed to register with

-Devices can only register to Pexip Infinity with a permitted alias.
+Devices can only register to Pexip Infinity with a permitted alias, and for specifically-enabled protocols.

 You can bulk provision the device aliases from directory information contained in a Windows Active Directory LDAP server, or any other LDAP-accessible database.
 You can also import device aliases using a CSV file.